codywilbourn/sysadvent/take_that_vacation.md

 __Do _you_ need to deal with this alert _right now___

 __You__: Are you the right person to deal with this alert?
-If you're a front line support responsible for escalating to the right person, this is going to be True.
+If you're front line support responsible for escalating to the right person, this is going to be True.
 If you're on a small or single-person team, this is going to be True.
 However, if you're in an organization where there's a defined separation of duties and these alerts are going to the wrong place, then that alert needs to be corrected.
 Perhaps this is just a case of an overzealous email list -- all IT rather than network or desktop or server teams.
 Update the alert to go to the right people.
 This isn't just helping your workload, but also theirs, since misrouted alerts cost precious time when critical systems are down.

-__Right now__: There's two options for if your health check doesn't need to be dealt with right this moment.
+__Right now__: There's two options if your health check doesn't need to be dealt with right this moment.
 The first is to change the thresholds so the alert doesn't fire until it absolutely requires the action.
 The second option is to change your monitoring system so this event goes to a lower priority notification channel like chat or email, rather than contacting your pager or mobile phone.
 This change may require adjusting the thresholds down even further than you'd think, so you get sufficient advanced notice--letting you wait until after vacation to handle the issue.

 ## Improving the remaining alerts
 After going through your alerts you should be left with only the alerts that mean something.
 They're letting you know of bad things happening, and they're at least somewhat actionable.
-Your phone may still be noisy with the constant chime of incoming messages.
+Your phone may still be noisy with the constant chime of incoming messages though.

 (If you're holding on to any inactionable alerts, these are things you can do to help make the alert more actionable.)